Welcome back to the next chapter in my intermittent fasting story. If you are new here, let me get you up to speed real quick.

 I have noticed that I am more in tune with my body after a month of IF.
 I am able to tell when I actually feel hungry versus when I am thirsty or needing something else.
 I am no longer using food or alcohol as coping mechanism.
 (That’s a story for another time.)

 By giving myself a specific window of time for nutritional intake, and not pressuring myself to start eating until I actually feel hungry, I am able to focus on what my body is really telling me.
 The clock starts when I need it to.
-That has allowed me a sense of ‘food freedom’ that is refreshing.
+That has allowed me a sense of ‘food freedom’ that is very refreshing.

 So now that I’ve talked about some of the plusses, let’s chat about some of the possible negatives.
 These are just based on my IF experience, but I am sharing them with you for transparency.
 In case you are encountering something similar, please know you are not alone!